uabrc/uabrc.github.io/docs/cheaha/slurm/gpu.md

 !!! note

     It is suggested that at least 2 CPUs are requested for every GPU to begin with.
 The user should monitor and adjust the number of cores on subsequent job submissions if necessary.
-Look at `how to manage jobs<job_management>` for more information.
+Look at [Managing Jobs](job_management.md#managing-jobs) for more information.

 ### Open OnDemand